-We are carrying out feasibility studies on around 20 sites as we seek to deliver the Comhairle's housing strategy.
-We are working with local communities and the construction sector to identify potential sites and to try to ensure that we maximise this opportunity.
+We are carrying out feasibility studies on around 30 sites as we seek to deliver the Comhairle's housing strategy.
+We are working with local communities and the construction sector to identify potential sites and to try to ensure that we maximise the opportunity provided by this funding.